trothr/vmworkshop/ztrust/trust-models.md

 while remaining fully intact.
 There is an "import" function whereby you add keys to your keyring.
 The import operation safely updates keys which you already hold, adding signatures of others, etc.

+By mutually signing each others keys, the greater community of people who use PGP has established a "web of trust".
+The PGP trust model is *highly* reliable for personal affirmation, but it does not scale well in enterprise environments.
+Bluntly, it is confusing for non-technical users and training is already a huge cost.

+The Debian Linux community has established their own web of trust, demonstrating that (for highly technical users) the PGP model *can* scale.

 ## SSH - Secure Shell